 Garafola's first published book “Frank J. Reilly - The Elements of Painting” reveals Reilly’s theory of what one needs to know about painting, as taught to Garafola.
 Frank J. Reilly was an American painter, illustrator, muralist and teacher.
 Reilly served as the Commissioner of Art for New York City.
 Ralph Garafola studied at the Art Students League of New York over seven years, where he served as Reilly's class monitor.

-Now Garafola is working on a second book, "Frank J. Reilly – Outdoor Painting" publication is scheduled for the end of 2017. http://FrankReillyBooks.com
+Now Garafola is working on a second book, "Frank J. Reilly - Outdoor Painting" publication is scheduled by the end of 2018 http://FrankReillyBooks.com

 "The Price of Liberty & Freedom" A Commemorative Painting for Honoring Your Personal Hero was painted by Garafola as a dedication to the ultimate sacrifice made by our heroes so we can continue living with the freedoms we have in our nation.
 Ralph Garafola a veteran of the Korean War, long believed our heroes can be honored with more than a photo on a mantle or bureau.
-He created this unique painting in which a photograph of your personal hero is inserted into the composition – creating a beautiful, commemorative work of art that truly honors them and their sacrifice.
-It comes to you as a high-quality Giclee reproduction of the original painting printed on canvas and varnished for protection. http://thepriceoflibertyfreedom.com
+He created this unique painting in which a photograph of your personal hero is inserted into the composition - creating a beautiful, commemorative work of art that truly honors them and their sacrifice. http://thepriceoflibertyfreedom.com

 Garafola designed and directed the building of the 911 Memorial which stands in front of the Warren Township Municipal building in New Jersey. http://warrennj.org/about/911-monument/